 |Undertaking Advanced Assessment in Practice||Qualitative Research for Practice|

 |Semester 3||Semester 4|

 |Consolidating CBT and MI Skills|

-Applicants require a full Level 8 Award, or equivalent, and must meet the Institute’s English Language Requirements, where necessary.
+Applicants require a full Level 8 Award, or equivalent, and must meet the university’s English Language Requirements, where necessary.

 Registered nurse/midwife or professional qualification & experience in health or social care field (including psychiatrists, psychologists, psychotherapists, social workers, occupational therapists, physiotherapists, speech and language therapists, medical practitioners, addiction counsellors, drug and alcohol workers and other relevant professionals);

 the student should have prior education on basic knowledge of psychological processes and dynamics, basic psychosocial intervention skills; This evidence should be provided when applying in the form of a transciprt of prior learning;